Kinoteam/Sulima/README.md

 # Sulima
 Kinosoftware

+# version 0.25
++ fixed bug allowing to rebook a seat
++ added comments and Unit Tests

 # version 0.20
 + seat booking fully functional
 + fixed reserved Seats being shown as free if they were also reserved in another session.